ClearStepsCLEARSTEPS AI

 Class 11

-Class 11 Chemistry spans physical (atomic structure, thermodynamics, equilibrium), organic (basic organic chemistry, hydrocarbons), and inorganic (periodic table, s- and p-block).
+Class 11 Chemistry spans physical (atomic structure, thermodynamics, equilibrium, redox reactions), organic (basic organic chemistry, hydrocarbons), and inorganic (periodic table and chemical bonding).
 Numerical work and reaction writing need different strategies.

 Time Planning